Sap4Sec/path-aware-fuzzing/README.md

 3. Start the building and testing session by invoking `./start_session.sh`.
 This script will:
     1. Build the target program using `build_bench.sh` or `build_pcguard.sh`.
     2. Start the fuzzing campaign using `fuzz_cmplog.sh`.
     You can optionally pass the `-cull` parameter to `start_session.sh` to fuzz the program using our queue culling technique (path-aware fuzzing only).
-This invokes the queue culling script ([scripts/fuzz-cull.sh](scripts/fuzz-cull.sh)) script, which interleaves the fuzzing process with queue culling rounds and collects the results at the end of the run
+This invokes the queue culling script ([scripts/fuzz-cull.sh](scripts/fuzz-cull.sh)), which interleaves the fuzzing process with queue culling rounds and collects the results at the end of the run
     3. Invoke the crash deduplication script ([scripts/deduplicate_crashes.sh](scripts/deduplicate_crashes.sh)) to automatically derive the unique crashes* detected by the fuzzer (if present) using the [AFLTriage](https://github.com/quic/AFLTriage.git) tool

 ### Minimal Working Example